 One barrier that stops buyers from shopping aggressively: fear that multiple credit pulls will damage their score.
 This concern is largely overstated.

 The right process: 1.
 Determine your loan type (conventional, FHA, VA, jumbo) 2.
 Identify 3–5 lenders suited to that type using the framework above 3.
 Submit complete applications to all of them on the same day 4.
 Receive Loan Estimates from each within 3 business days 5.
-Compare APRs, origination fees, and total closing costs line by line 6.
+Compare APRs, origination fees, lender credits, cash to close, and five-year cost line by line 6.
 Negotiate: present competing Loan Estimates and ask for a lender's best counteroffer 7.
 Select the lender offering the best total cost for your loan term and situation

 Model what different APRs mean for your specific situation using the mortgage calculator — a 0.25% rate difference doesn't sound like much until you see it as $14,000–$20,000 over 30 years.